Murder of the Notorious B.I.G.: Wrongful death claim

-In April 2002, Wallace's mother Voletta filed a wrongful death claim against the City of Los Angeles based on the evidence championed by Poole.
+In April 2002, Wallace's mother Voletta filed a wrongful death claim against the city of Los Angeles based on the evidence championed by Poole.
 Voletta claimed that the LAPD had sufficient evidence to arrest the gunman but failed to use it.
-Mack and Muhammad (a.k.a.
-Harry Billups) were originally named as defendants in the civil suit, but were dropped shortly before the trial began after the LAPD and FBI dismissed them as suspects.
+Mack and Muhammad were originally named as defendants in the civil suit but were dropped shortly before the trial began after the LAPD and FBI dismissed them as suspects.

-The case came for trial before a jury on June 21, 2004.
-On the eve of the trial, a key witness who was expected to testify, Kevin Hackie, revealed that he suffered memory lapses due to psychiatric medications.
-He had previously testified to knowledge of involvement between Knight, Mack, and Muhammed, but later said that the Wallace attorneys had altered his declarations to include words he never said.
+The case was presented to a jury on June 21, 2005.
+On the eve of the trial, Kevin Hackie, a key witness who was expected to testify, revealed that he had suffered memory lapses resulting from psychiatric medications.
+He had previously testified to knowledge of involvement between Knight, Mack and Muhammed but later said that Wallace's attorneys had altered his declarations to include words that he had never said.
 Hackie took full blame for filing a false declaration.

-Several days into the trial, the plaintiffs' attorney disclosed to the Court and opposing counsel that he had received a telephone call from someone claiming to be an LAPD officer and provided detailed information about the existence of evidence concerning the Wallace murder.
+Several days into the trial, the plaintiffs' attorney disclosed to the court and opposing counsel that he had received a telephone call from someone claiming to be an LAPD officer who provided detailed information about the existence of evidence concerning the Wallace murder.
 The court directed the city to conduct a thorough investigation, which uncovered previously undisclosed evidence, much of which was in the desk or cabinet of Det.
 Steven Katz, the lead detective in the Wallace investigation.